 Swan Valley Heritage Cycle Trail

 Brace yourself for a sensory overload on this award-winning bike trail.
-Only a 25-minute drive from Perth, the Swan Valley and Darling Range are a world away from city life.
 The scenic 10km end-to-end cycle trail takes in over 150 establishments including wineries, restaurants, lively cafes, microbreweries and distilleries to name a few.
 There is ample opportunity to relax and admire the gorgeous vineyard surrounds.
 Sample an array of local delights; whatever your mood you’re sure to find something that hits the spot in this food and wine mecca.